Cabeda/porto-stcp-realtime/dbt_porto_transports/reports/pages/index.md

 title: Info about bus and metro stops
 ---

-Go to settings and point to the anaylsis.duckdb
+Go to settings and point to the analysis.duckdb

 ## Stops